 If there were no difference between the two distributions in the underlying population, then whether a birth weight has the label

 False with respect to maternal smoking should make no difference to the average.
-The idea, then, is to shuffle all the birth weights randomly among the mothers.
+The idea, then, is to shuffle all the labels randomly among the mothers.
 This is called random permutation.

-Take the difference of the two new group means: the mean of the shuffled weights assigned to the smokers and the mean of the shuffled weights assigned to the non-smokers.
+Take the difference of the two new group means: the mean weight of the babies whose mothers have been randomly labeled smokers and the mean weight of the babies of the remaining mothers who have all been randomly labeled non-smokers.
 This is a simulated value of the test statistic under the null hypothesis.

 |Maternal Smoker||Birth Weight|